 2. Better Quality In Most Cases

 Most people might think that free themes have low standard codes.
 But in practice, it is the exact opposite!
-The WordPress.org Theme directory implements a strict review process which examines and scrutinizes a theme before enlisting it.
+The WordPress.org Theme directory implements a strict review process that examines and scrutinizes a theme before enlisting it.
 Hence all the free themes adhere to this strict guideline to ensure better quality.

 1. Lacks Features

-Creating a WordPress theme is hard work in and as of itself, let alone populating it with a boatload of features and functionalities.
-Even though some developers don’t mind creating free themes in exchange for earning a name or honing their skills, but no one is willing to toil through unpaid labor in order to create a premium-grade product.
+Creating a WordPress theme is hard work in and of itself, let alone populating it with a boatload of features and functionalities.
+Even though some developers don’t mind creating free themes in exchange for earning a name or honing their skills, no one is willing to toil through unpaid labor in order to create a premium-grade product.

 2. Limited Support

-Free themes don’t offer any direct incentive to their developers, and so they are not too keen on supporting them and their users.
+Free themes don’t offer any direct incentive to their developers, so they are not too keen on supporting them and their users.
 Most free themes have a dedicated support forum where developers do try to resolve issues – but that’s the maximum you can expect.

 Many times, developers tend to abandon development on a theme which makes it outdated, and unsafe to use, as new WordPress updates roll out.

 Free themes tend to sacrifice flexibility as well as on the customization front.
 You will be pretty much stuck with the theme design and layout you get out of the box.
 If you are happy with what the theme has to offer, then that’s great – however, if you are looking to make little tweaks in the footer area, then bad luck!